TeamWin/android_device_xiaomi_beryllium/README.md

 Copyright (C) 2018 The LineageOS Project

-Device configuration for Xiaomi MIX 2S
+Device configuration for Xiaomi Poco F1
 =========================================

-The Xiaomi MIX 2S (codenamed _"polaris"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Poco F1 (codenamed _"beryllium"_) is a high-end smartphone from Xiaomi.

-It was announced in March 2018.
-Release date was April 2018.
+It was announced in July 2018.
+Release date was August 2018.

 ## Device specifications